 The assessments from the reviewers obtained, the editor assigned to the manuscript makes a judgment that takes into consideration the critiques and recommendations from the peer reviewers, relevance, and usefulness to researchers, professors and other likely interested readers.
 Editors consult with one another in the process.
 In the end, the editor and the honorary editor decide based on the reviews and the assigned editor recommendations whether an article will be published, rejected or postponed for the next issue.
 We also take into account the number of manuscripts in the queue to be published as well as our impression that the paper can be suitably revised.
 The authors will be announced by the editorial secretary upon this decision in due time.

 - Ethics and

 The journal editor may seek advice about submitted papers not only from technical reviewers but also on any aspect of a paper that raises concerns.
 These may include, for example, ethical issues or issues of data or materials access.
 Very occasionally, concerns may also relate to the implications to society of publishing a paper, including threats to security.
 In such circumstances, advice will usually be sought simultaneously with the technical peer-review process.
 The journal has zero tolerance to plagiarism and prevents any such instances by closely scrutinizing all materials accepted for publication before releasing them to the public.
-Ocasionally, it may use anti-plagiarism detection softwares to make sure that an article, suspected of plagiarism, falls into this category.
+It uses the anti-plagiarism detection software http://sistemantiplagiat.ro to make sure that articles do not fall into this category.
 As in all publishing decisions, the ultimate decision whether to publish is the responsibility of the editor of the journal concerned.